 We ordered two variants: Baltijos (ABV 5.8%, €2.75 for 0.5l), a dark red beer, and Ekstra (ABV 5.2%, €2.75 for 0.5l), a classic golden beer.
 Baltijos is the brewery’s oldest brand and has won awards – of the two we preferred this, with its malty, hoppy aroma.
 A fitting finish to our Vilnius beer adventure.

-Map of Vilnius pubs: plan your Lithuanian beer route
+Map of Vilnius bars: plan your Lithuanian beer route

-See the map below for our suggested pub route:
+See the map below for our suggested pub and bar route:

 - Pub 1: Šnekutis (Šv.
 Stepono)

 - Pub 3: Šnekutis (Šv.
 Mikalojaus)